 This is a local women's organization that is a part of a world-wide organization of over 800,000 women.
 Its PURPOSE is to help women "know God and to experience freedom as whole persons through Jesus Christ, to develop a creative supportive fellowship and to expand concepts of mission through participation on the global ministries of the church."

 The local organization of UMW meets the 2nd Thursday of each month at 11:30 am in Fellowship Hall for lunch and a featured program speaker that usually focuses on mission outreach activities around Orange County or within the global mission activities of the United Methodist Church.
 Other opportunities for participation in UMW includes Saturday luncheons.
 One is the 2nd Saturday in May and the other is the 1st Saturday in November.
 We also have an annual Spiritual Growth Retreat generally held the last week-end of February.
 Participation in UMW is open to any woman desiring to support the activities and ideas stated in the PURPOSE given in the above paragraph.
 Contact Joyce Claussen at [email protected] for further information on this fellowship and other small groups.
-Small Group information on groups such as Ruth Circle, Quilting Guild, Tea at Two Fellowship, and the Writing Circle can be found here.
+Small Group information on groups such as Ruth Circle and the Quilting Guild can be found here.

 We are an older adult group with an interest in service and support to the church, volunteering in our community, and having fun together.

 Approximately 8 times a year, usually on the third Sunday evening or when events are planned and hosted by members, in homes or at event site.

 July 21, 2016:

 Somewhere around 1732 Alexander Pope wrote these words: “Tis education forms the common mind, Just as the twig is bent the tree's inclined.”